 To schedule an appointment, or if you have any questions, please call our office at 252-902-1726

 - DO NOT bring at-risk individuals to appointments.
 If you feel ill, have any symptoms of illness, or have been tested for COVID-19 and do not have your results yet, please call the office to reschedule your appointment to another time.

 - If you have lost a pet, you can view animals currently at the Shelter by clicking HERE

 - It is important for residents to include their pets in preparedness plans.
 For information on how to make a plan, click HERE.

-The primary mission of the Pitt County Animal Shelter is to provide services which safeguard public health and safety by supporting the education of our citizens on responsible pet ownership; to protect our community’s animals from cruelty and neglect, and to house, care, place or provide humane resolution for animals in its care.
+The primary mission of Pitt County Animal Services is to safeguard public health and safety by supporting the education of our citizens on responsible pet ownership; to protect our community’s animals from cruelty and neglect, and to house, care, place or provide humane resolution for animals in its care.